AhamedN-0723/Sales-Managment-System/README.md

 This README matches exactly what you built:
 - `app.py` → Streamlit application
 - `connection.py` → MySQL connection
-- Dataset folder → demo data
+- `Sales Management Datasets.zip` → demo data
 - `salesmanage.sql` → database + trigger + analysis queries

 It is also written in a way that a mentor evaluating your project can understand the architecture quickly.